Changes in Miniature Golf

 Three giant white crosses rise up ominously at the edge of the parking lot at the 18th hole even today, as a travel oddity for sightseers.

 On the path through the wilderness to get to Hole 18, players navigated Biblical hazards and miracles.
 After renting a club and ball in the gift shop, you went to Tee #1 and The Book of Genesis.
 On the front nine were Adam and Eve, Moses and the Red Sea, and Daniel and his Lion.

 A comical sight was Jonah sitting in the mouth of his whale, wearing shorts.
 Saint Francis was herding the animals onto the Ark.This is not in scripture, but scriptures are posted at each hole.
 However, the park sports elves and men in lederhosen.

-The final hole Golgotha itself, where Jesus was crucified, and is a difficult uphill course.
+The final hole Golgotha itself, where Jesus was crucified, is a difficult uphill course.
 I don't think I could play through the Crucifixion.
 Golgotha Fun Park was a horror park.

 Rube Goldberg Machine Golf